Frequently Asked Questions

 Here you will find information on history, WBE, Sustainability, and Warranty

 A: Yes!
-Seating Inc. chairs are level certified for sustainability and even qualify for LEED points.
-Click here to see how level™ relates to LEED.
+Seating Inc. chairs are air quality certified for sustainability and even qualify for LEED points.

 Q: If I have a problem with my chair, what do I do?